LLNL/benchpark/docs/3-opt-edit-experiment.rst

 Applying the Caliper modifier
 -----------------------------
-We have implemented a Caliper modifier to build the specifications with the instrumentation and profiling library in a platform-independent manner.
+We have implemented a Caliper modifier to enable profiling of Caliper-instrumented benchmarks in Benchpark.
 More documentation on Caliper can be found `here
 <https://software.llnl.gov/Caliper>`_.

-With the modifier enabled, Caliper is configured to one of the specified configurations as shown in the table below.

-To turn on the Caliper modifier, add ``--modifier=<caliper_modifier>`` to the Benchpark setup step::
+To turn on profiling with Caliper, add ``--modifier=<caliper_modifier>`` to the Benchpark setup step::

     ./benchpark setup benchmark/programmingmodel system --modifier=<caliper_modifier> <workspace-dir>

 Valid values for ``<caliper_modifier>`` are found in the **Caliper Modifier** column of the table below.
+Benchpark will link the experiment to Caliper, and inject appropriate Caliper configuration at runtime.
 After the experiments in the workspace have completed running, a ``.cali`` file is created which contains the collected performance metrics.

 .. list-table:: Available caliper modifiers